buzzqw/TUS/OBSS/OBSSv2-eng.md

 ## Light Weapons

-These weapons are light and suitable for Two weapon Fighting.
+These weapons are light and suitable for Two Weapon Fighting.

 ## Fighting with Two Weapons